 Access to your health information

 You may ask your GP about any aspect of your healthcare, including information contained in your record.
-You can request access to your medica record and any other information the practice records about you.
+You can request access to your medical record and any other information the practice records about you in writing.

 Depending on what is involved, you may be asked to contribute to the cost of providing the information.